rampal-punia/python-day-to-day/sets_codes/isdisjoint_method_sets.md

 # isdisjoint method of in Python sets

-The isdisjoint() method is a built-in function that can be used to determine whether two sets have any common elements.
+The `isdisjoint()` method in the Python set is used to determine whether two sets have any common elements.
 The method returns `True` if the sets have no common elements, and `False` otherwise.
 In other words, this method returns `True` if two sets have a null intersection.

 Here is the syntax for the `isdisjoint()` method: